• Skip to primary navigation

 Is Acorn Squash Healthy to Eat?

 Acorn squash is rich in antioxidants which can help protect people from various diseases such as heart disease, diabetes, high blood pressure, and certain cancers.
 It is also rich in nutrients such as vitamin C, vitamin A, potassium, and magnesium.
-One cup of cooked, cubed, unsalted acorn squash provides 115 calories, 30 grams of carbohydrates, and 9 grams fiber.
+One cup of cooked, cubed, unsalted acorn squash provides 115 calories, 30 grams of carbohydrates, and 9 grams of fiber.
 USDA

 How to Choose an Acorn Squash